 To mitigate biodiesel use we tried to sail as much as possible and use the currents instead of the motors as a driving force.
 We also tried not to leave too many electronics plugged in when unneeded.

-Because the generator also powers all of the electronics on the boat it is good to look at the total kWhrs used.
-Our total kWhrs were less than both 2008 and 2009.
-2009 had the largest of kWhrs of 836.97 followed by 2008 with 330.10.
+Because the generator also powers all of the electronics on the boat, it is good to look at the total kWhrs used.
+Our total kWhrs were less than used in both 2008 and 2009.
+2009 had the largest number of kWhrs of 836.97 followed by 2008 with 330.10.
 We used a total of 197.49.
-Because this is a total amount used both 2008 and 2009’s should be because of the larger number of people had more computers and other electronics.
+Because this is a total amount used, both 2008 and 2009’s usage should have been greater because of the larger number of people on board who had more computers and other electronics using energy.

 Our kWhr/gal mirrored this trend with 2009 at the lead with 6.41 followed by 2008 with 2.20 and lastly 2010 with 1.56.
 This I find very interesting.
 It seems that in 2009 more kWhrs were generated per gallon meaning that they used less diesel to generate more electricity.
-Why this the case?
+Why was this the case?
 What can we do to get more kWhr/gal?

 Our use of biodiesel, though pretty consistent, compared to the other years varies from week to week.
 Overall 2010 used fewer total gallons of biodiesel than 2008, 146.41 gal and 150.29 gal respectively and a lot more than the total of 130.62 gal 2009 used.